 - Chairperson of SHRC: Under the Act, the chairperson of a SHRC is a person who has been a Chief Justice of a High Court.
 The Bill amends this to provide that a person who has been Chief Justice or Judge of a High Court will be chairperson of a SHRC.

 - Term of office: The Act states that the chairperson and members of the NHRC and SHRC will hold office for five years or till the age of seventy years, whichever is earlier.
 The Bill reduces the term of office to three years or till the age of seventy years, whichever is earlier.
-The Bill also allows for the reappointment of chairpersons of the NHRC and SHRCs.
+Further, the Act allows for the reappointment of members of the NHRC and SHRCs for a period of five years.
+The Bill removes the five-year limit for reappointment.

 - Powers of Secretary-General: The Act provides for a Secretary-General of the NHRC and a Secretary of a SHRC, who exercise powers as may be delegated to them.
 The Bill amends this and allows the Secretary-General and Secretary to exercise all administrative and financial powers (except judicial functions), subject to the respective chairperson’s control.